E-Invoice Applicability Limit in 2025-26: Latest Rules, Threshold & Who Must Comply

 - October 2022: Reduced to ₹10 crore

-- August 2023: Reduced to ₹5 crore (still applicable in 2025)
+- August 2023: Reduced to ₹5 crore (still applicable in 2026)

 So, if you crossed ₹5 crore turnover at any point after 2017-18, the e-invoice mandatory limit applies to you now.

-Who Must Comply With GST E-Invoicing Rules in 2025
+Who Must Comply With GST E-Invoicing Rules in 2026

-You must issue e-invoices if:
+You are required to issue e-invoices if:

 - You export goods or services

-Note on “aggregate turnover”: It means the total value of sales—including exports and exempt sales—across all GSTINs under your PAN.
+Note on “aggregate turnover”: This refers to the total value of sales, including exports and exempt sales, across all GSTINs under your PAN.
+Businesses meeting these criteria are the ones who must comply with e-invoicing 2026

 Who is Exempt From E-Invoicing